scottstanie/sentineleof/README.md

   --cdse-2fa-token TEXT           Copernicus Data Space Ecosystem Two-Factor
                                   Token.
 Optional, unless 2FA Authentification
                                   has been enabled in user profile.
-  --asf-user TEXT                 ASF username.
-If not provided the program
-                                  asks for it
-  --asf-password TEXT             ASF password.
-If not provided the program
-                                  asks for it
   --ask-password                  ask for passwords interactively if needed --update-netrc                  save credentials provided interactively in
                                   the ~/.netrc file if necessary